 It might be a little more difficult to evenly coat the outside edge with caramel, but in terms of taste, texture and simplicity, this one has it all!

-The skin of satsumaimo is very thin, it also has a beautiful colour and these are the two reasons why we generally eat them with the skin on.
+The skin of Japanese sweet potato is very thin, it also has a beautiful colour and these are the two reasons why we generally eat them with the skin on.
 Of course, this means it needs to be washed well.
-Satsumaimo's skin is quite delicate so I recommend washing it gently with warm water and a clean sponge or cloth, no need to scrub!
+Since the skin is quite delicate, I recommend washing it gently with warm water and a clean sponge or cloth, no need to scrub!

 Rub the surface of the sweet potato gently with warm water and a clean cloth or sponge to prevent taking off any skin.

 In my recipe, I cut my sweet potato into sticks.
-Remove the ends and then slice into 1.5cm (½ inch) rounds.
-Cut each round into 3 sticks.
+Cut off the ends, slice into 1.5cm (½ inch) rounds and then cut each round into three sticks.

-This is my personal favourite way to cut sweet potato for daigaku imo, but if you want to cut it a different way, scroll back up for alternative ways to cut sweet potato.
+This is my personal favourite way to cut sweet potato for Daigaku Imo, but if you want to cut it a different way, see above for alternative ways to cut sweet potato.

-Try to cut all the pieces to the same size and thickness so that they cook evenly and in the same time frame.
+Try to cut all the pieces to the same size and thickness so that they cook evenly.

-After cutting the sweet potato, place the pieces in a bowl of cold water with a pinch of salt, then allow them to soak for 5 minutes.
-Not only does this help remove the starch, but it also prevents discolouration and protects the potato from absorbing too much oil when we fry it.
+After cutting the sweet potato, place it in a bowl of cold water with a pinch of salt and soak for 5 minutes.
+Not only does this help remove the excess starch, but it also prevents discoloration and protects the potato from absorbing too much oil when we fry it.

 A short soak in warm water with a pinch of salt is all it needs to remove the starch.
-Any longer will result in loss of flavour.
+Any longer can result in loss of flavour.

 After soaking, discard the water and dry each piece thoroughly with kitchen paper.

-Next, transfer the sweet potato to a pan and pour in cold oil until all of the potato sticks are submerged.
-I use vegetable or canola oil, but you can use your preferred oil with a mild flavour and high smoke point.
+Next, transfer the sweet potato to a pot and pour in cold oil until all of the potato sticks are submerged.
+I use vegetable or canola oil, but you can use your preferred oil with a mild flavor and high smoke point.

 Place the pan on the stove and turn on the heat on medium.
 Slowly bring the oil up to about 160-170°C (320-340°F).
 It helps to have a cooking thermometer for accuracy.